 Attention :

-the plates are fixed with very small screws (the screws could be damaged during dismantling and the openings in the door could become larger, they would then no longer allow the screws to play their role) this dismantling must therefore be carried out with precaution.
+The plates are fixed with small screws.
+Over the course of assembly and disassembly, the openings in the door can grow, no longer allowing the screws to play their role.
+Any dismantling must therefore be carried out with care.

 Mirror polished